Euak/hugo-split-gallery/README.md

 │   │       └── ..
 ```

-In other words, photos displayed in the gallery **must** be in a `images` subfolder, and GPX track(s) must be at the same level as the content.
+In other words, photos displayed in the gallery **must** be in a `images` subfolder, and GPX track(s) -if any- must be at the same level as the content.

 Additionnally, the content of the post: